Tuesday, March 21, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Spartan Wi-Fi settings, modest feature set

-No multi-gig network ports, Dual-WAN or Link Aggregation
+No multi-gig network ports, Dual-WAN, or Link Aggregation

 No setting backup/restore

-1. Ubiquiti AmpliFi Alien Mesh Kit: An excellent pair of Wi-Fi 6 tango
+2. Ubiquiti AmpliFi Alien Mesh Kit: An excellent pair of Wi-Fi 6 tango

-AmpliFi Alien Kit
+AmpliFi Alien Mesh Kit

-The AmpliFi Alien Kit includes an Alien router and an Alien MeshPoint.
-The pair is permanently synced.
+The AmpliFi Alien Kit includes an Alien router and an Alien MeshPoint, which are permanently synced.
 Consequently, this kit is excellent for a home that needs a 2-pack system.
-You’ll have to get another Alien router if you need more than that.
+You'll have to get another Alien router if you need more than that.
+Despite that odd hardware configuration, the high price, and other oddities, this mesh system has enough to make almost anyone happy, whether they go entirely wireless or wired backhaul.

 AmpliFi Alien Mesh Kit's Rating